Real-Dev-Squad/website-api-contracts/transactions/README.md

 Returns N number of transactions for username provided.
 First fetch the userid from users collection using username, fetch all the transactions for userId and then sorts in ASC or DESC and return N transactions.
-For fetching 5 latest transaction for username kratika, URL will be /transactions/fetch/kratika?n=5&o=DESC
+For fetching 5 latest transaction for username kratika, URL will be /transactions/fetch/kratika?noOfOrders=5&orderBy=DESC

 - **Params**
   username: username of loggedin user.
 - **Query**
-  n: No of transactions to fetch.
+  noOfOrders: No of transactions to fetch.
 Default value is 10 if not provided in request URL
-  o: Order of records according to date of transaction, default is DESC
+  orderBy: Order of records according to date of transaction, default is DESC
 - **Body**
   None
 - **Headers**